astillsjr/6.1040-gp-backend/deliverables/functional-design/design-summary.md

 ## Concepts

-Our features outlined in our problem framing revolve around eight different concepts that work together to accomplish this goal.
+Our features outlined in our problem framing revolve around ten different concepts that work together to accomplish this goal.

 -  Foundational User Concepts
 	-  UserAuthentication and UserProfile